Skip to content

 Step 6: Testing systemd service – stop and start PostgreSQL Containers

-Let us experiment the systemd service for PostgreSQL – stop and service and check if PostgreSQL container is running.
+Let us experiment with the systemd service for PostgreSQL – stop and service and check if the PostgreSQL container is running.

 $ systemctl --user stop postgresql-app1.service